veith/flowbased-polymer/docs/content/variables/overview.md

 ---
 date: 2017-04-14T16:39:52+02:00
-title: overview
+title: Properties
+weight: 400
 ---

-## storing event-data to properties
+## Storing event-data to properties

-## sending custom data with events
+## Sending custom data with events
+More about sending data with events [here..](/events/overview/#sending-host-data-with-events)